 There are also small tiendas (shops) outside the park that sells snacks, drinks, and beers.

-How to Get to Tikal National Park from Flores With Public Transportation
+How To Get To Tikal National Park From Flores With Public Transportation

-It is actually fairly simple to go to Tikal national park from Flores.
+Getting to Tikal National Park from Flores is actually quite easy with public transportation.
 All it requires is one public bus (chicken bus or camionetta in Spanish).
 Once you arrive at the bus terminal, people will ask you where you are going and you just tell them Tikal and they will point you to the right bus.

-Where to Stay in Flores Guatemala
+Where to Stay In Flores Guatemala

 Best Hostel In Flores – Los Amigos Hostel